National University of Singapore

 Beyond academia, I am a dedicated music performer, arranger, and educator.
 I hold a Licentiate Diploma (LTCL) with Distinction in Piano Performance from Trinity College London, a Licentiate Diploma (LLCM) with Distinction (Approved, Upper Level) in Piano Duet Performance from the London College of Music, and a Diploma of The Associated Board of the Royal Schools of Music (DipABRSM) in Violin Music Performance.

-I now perform as the First Violinist of Arpeggione String Quartet (Singapore), of which I am also a founding member.
-Arpeggione Quartet has been regularly featured at the Esplanade, and has been highlighted in The Straits' Times' "Arts Picks" for their performance at the National Gallery in conjunction with the "Century of Light" 2017 exhibition.
-Notably, Arpeggione Quartet has been invited to perform with Mandopop singer aMEI (张惠妹) at her 2016 world tour at the Singapore National Stadium, and has more recently been featured in the soundtrack of the 2019 short film "The Playbook (爱本)" by local director Bryan Wong.
+I now perform as the First Violinist of Arpeggione String Quartet (Singapore), of which I am a founding member.
+Arpeggione Quartet has been featured regularly at the Esplanade, and has been highlighted in The Straits' Times' "Arts Picks" for their performance at the National Gallery in conjunction with the "Century of Light" 2017 exhibition.
+Notably, Arpeggione Quartet has been invited to perform with Mandopop singer aMEI (张惠妹) at her 2016 world tour at the Singapore National Stadium, and has been featured in the soundtrack of the 2019 short film "The Playbook (爱本)" by local director Bryan Wong.

 In my leisure time, I take delight in arranging musical works from popular culture for string quartet.
 Click to view a selected list of my music arrangements and performances.